Italian Zucchini Scarpaccia

 Serves 8

 This is a healthified version of a classic.
-Although you don’t want to be eating a lot of carrots on the Advanced Plan or Keto diet, having them in moderation is fine.
 This cake is moist and tasty and presents well in a cast iron pan for a rustic look.

 Cake